Withdrawing and unpublishing content, and labelling content from previous governments

 When you should withdraw content, when you should unpublish content, and what content gets labelled as from a previous government.

 Content on GOV.UK should be kept as a public record, even if it’s no longer current.
-It should only be withdrawn in certain circumstances.
+It should only be labelled as ‘withdrawn’ in certain circumstances.

-Information that users need to act on (eg guidance or services) should be kept up to date.
+Information that users need to act on (such as guidance or services) should be kept up to date.

 When to withdraw content

 Users will still be able to view withdrawn content.
-It’ll remain on the site as a historical record of the scheme.
+It’ll remain on the site as a historical record of the scheme, but with a box explaining it’s no longer current.

 Find out how to withdraw content.